dodoburner/DL-Global-Summit/README.md

 How to run this project locally:

-# Prerequisites
+### Prerequisites
 - Have a Github account and Git installed on your PC.
 - Have a code editor installed like VS Code or Atom.

-# Install
+### Install
-To install this project you have to clone it to your local environment from the project Github page.
-You can do this manually using the git clone command or you can install Github Desktop.
+To install this project you have to clone it to your local environment from the project's Github page.
+You can do this manually using the git clone command in your terminal or you can install Github Desktop.

-# Deployment
+### Usage
-To deploy it and look at it live, while also being able to make changes that appear live on the page, install the Live Server extension on VS Code.
+To edit the project and view the changes happening live, install the Live Server extension on VS Code.

 ## Authors